No corporation should profit from or facilitate sexual exploitation.

 CKE Restaurants received substantial negative press for their demeaning ads after being placed on NCOSE’s 2015 Dirty Dozen List.

-The Department of Defense stopped the sale of pornography in all Army and Air Force base exchanges.
-The DOD also ordered regular search and removals of all sexual materials in public and workspaces take place for all military branches.
+In 2014, in the wake of a growing crisis of sexual assault and the Dirty Dozen List highlighting problematic policies, the Department of Defense stopped the sale of pornography in all U.S. Army and Air Force base exchanges.
+The DOD also ordered regular searches and removals of all sexual materials in public and workspaces to take place for all military branches and updated the training for all servicemen and women on human trafficking to include harms of pornography and reasons why sex buying is harmful.
+As we continued the pressure, the U.S. Navy finally stopped selling pornography in 2019.

 The Fifty Shades of Grey film release was met with substantial opposition, including a viral social media campaign and hundreds of PR interviews to highlight how the series and film normalizes sexual violence.
 NCOSE’s 2017 social media campaign against the cinematic sequel, Fifty Shades Darker, reached more than 1 million individuals with the message that #FiftyShadesIsAbuse.

-GooglePlay instituted policies that prohibit pornographic apps in their app store after the first year on our list, though lax enforcement of this policy followed.
-After a second year on the list, GooglePlay removed all apps in violation.
+In 2013, GooglePlay instituted policies that prohibit pornographic apps in their app store after the first year on our list, though lax enforcement of this policy followed.
+In 2014, following a second year on the list, GooglePlay removed all apps in violation.

 Hilton Hotels Worldwide publicly announced it would stop selling pornography and issued orders to implement this policy in all of its brand contracts around the world.
 It is expected to be in full-force by July 2016.